surrealdb/surrealist/README.md

 ## Features
 - 📌 Multi-tab query editing
+- ⚡ SurrealQL syntax highlighting
+- 📋 Automatic table name completion
 - 💫 Support for multiple queries in one request
-- 🔍 Provides a clean and foldable view of your query result
-- ⚡ SurrealQL syntax highlighting
 - ✏️ Define variables in a seperate panel
+- 🔍 A clean and foldable view of your query results

 ## Download
 You can download the latest version of Surrealist from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.